To register for this event, please login or create your visitor account.

 Presentation

 Where there is no clear consensus among arbitrators and frequent disagreements between opposing experts there can be substantial impact on damages awards.
-This panel will explore the biggest open questions affecting quantum in international arbitration.
+This panel will explore three of the biggest open questions affecting quantum in international arbitration.

 These areas include:

 1. Choice of valuation methodology.
 Particularly for early-stage, capital-heavy development projects when is it appropriate to use a lost-profit (DCF, market, etc…) versus a sunk-cost approach.
-What criteria and thresholds have tribunals used previously.
+What criteria and thresholds have tribunals used previously?

 The discussion will be concluded with a Q&A segment, with guests invited to continue the conversation with the panel and other delegates over lunch.